zmh56/SDD-for-DMPF-MPSC/README.md

-# SDD_for_DMPF_MPSC
-Adopting a speech based acoustic depression detection approach to evaluate from five perspectives.

 # Decoupled Multi-Perspective Fusion for Speech Depression Detection

 This repository contains the implementation of the **Decoupled Multi-Perspective Fusion (DMPF) model** proposed in the IEEE Transactions on Affective Computing article: